caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ### Optional: Download the offline Java Runtime Environment.

-**NOTE:** If you do not have a java environment installed, you have to additionally install Java Runtime Environment to be able to run Eclipse Smart Home Designer.
-In this case we will install the Java files directly into the Eclipse Smart Home Designer folder which will create a “portable” version of the Eclipse Smart Home Designer.
+**NOTE:** If you do not have a jave envrionment installed, you have to additionally install Java Runtime Environment to be able to run Eclipse Smart Home Designer.
+In this case we will install the Java files directly into the Eclipse Smart Home Designer folder whick will create a “portable” version of the Eclipse Smart Home Designer.
 (The folder can be copied/moved to different locations or machines without the need of reinstalling).

 Go to the java homepage download section **https://java.com/en/download/**